-There are now female bosses in 41 of the Fortune 500 companies.
+There are now female bosses in 41 of the Fortune 500 companies1.
 The ceiling has been shattered, seemingly, but there is a long way to rise, through the cables, ducts, pipes and floors, to the level above.
 Indeed, in terms of percentage of women in board seats, the US is very much in the peloton of OECD countries, well behind progressive Scandinavian countries and New Zealand.
 Nevertheless, progress is apparent.
 The ASPRS group on Diversity, Equity, and Inclusion committee (DEI; Oxford comma—ouch!), formed quite recently, is active and strong.

 Covid has had its effect.
 Despite the opportunities inherent in working from home, female participation in the US labor force has fallen during the pandemic.
 Maybe this will be reversed.
 The return to work, usually for less than five days per week, has spurred endless articles on the nature of work now and in the future.
 Employers are grappling with the mix of employees, some desperate to return to the office, others aspiring to work from home forever more.
 Which way will it go?
 I remember the late Augusts of my youth, the famous couplet from As You Like It reminding me that the new term was approaching all too fast: “And then the whining schoolboy, with his satchel, And shining morning face, creeping like snail, Unwillingly to school.”
 But not my son, texting excitedly from his Googlebus!
-A recent report from Stanford suggests that employees regard working partly from home as equivalent to an 8% pay increase.
+A recent report from Stanford suggests that employees regard working partly from home as equivalent to an 8% pay increase2.
 We are grateful that analog stereoplotters are no longer the bedrock of geospatial endeavor.

 This issue brings an intriguing blend of articles.
 Let’s start with the short piece in which our new contributing writer, Amar Nayegandhi, introduces himself.
 He’s well known in the geospatial lidar world and we look forward to his explorations of the interplay between industry and technology.